Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Baulkham Hills had a median taxpayer income of $60,846 and an average income of $79,820 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is among the highest in Australia, compared to Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $66,237 (median) and $86,892 (average).
-Census data shows household, family and personal incomes in Baulkham Hills rank highly nationally, between the 76th and 90th percentiles.
-Income analysis reveals that 30.9% of residents (12,002 people) fall into the $1,500 - 2,999 income bracket, consistent with broader regional trends.
-The suburb demonstrates affluence with 40.8% earning over $3,000 per week.
-High housing costs consume 15.4% of income, but strong earnings place disposable income at the 89th percentile nationally.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Baulkham Hills' median income among taxpayers is $60,846, with an average of $79,820.
+This is high compared to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Baulkham Hills would be approximately $66,237 (median) and $86,892 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Baulkham Hills rank highly nationally, between the 76th and 90th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 30.9% of residents (12,104 people).
+Higher earners also have a substantial presence, with 40.8% exceeding $3,000 weekly.
+High housing costs consume 15.4% of income.
+Despite this, strong earnings place disposable income at the 89th percentile nationally, and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income